Using gitflow with GitHub: a simple procedure

 I personally find gitflow a very useful workflow and always use it even when I'm developing alone on a personal repository.
 It helps me to keep things in order and the beautiful set of tools named "gitflow AVH Edition" by Peter van der Does minimizes the number of operations I have to remember.

-GitHub and gitflow
+GitHub and gitflow¶

 When working with GitHub, however, gitflow is not your best choice, mostly because of the big difference between the two ways of managing new features.
 GitHub wants you to put everything in a branch and submit a Pull Request, keeping the branch alive.
 The project maintainer then reviews the code and possibly merges your changes.
 At that point you are free to delete the branch and update your master.

-Sure, you can leave a gitflow feature branch open, publish it, send your Pull Request and eventually delete it without closing the feature, but this way you are just partially using gitflow, not to mention the fact that this way some commands (such as git flow feature finish) become "dangerous", since they shall be avoided to preserve the GitHUb workflow integrity.
+Sure, you can leave a gitflow feature branch open, publish it, send your Pull Request and eventually delete it without closing the feature, but this way you are just partially using gitflow, not to mention the fact that this way some commands (such as git flow feature finish

 I will suggest here a procedure that allows to manage the local repository with gitflow, while hosting the remote repository on GitHub, without preventing to use gitflow features and GitHub Pull Requests.

-The basic idea
+The basic idea¶

-The concept that allows to use both workflows is very simple: gitflow, when used locally to develop new features, makes use of the sole develop special branch.
-Every feature is created from that repository and eventually merged back there, so develop for a local repository becomes a sort of big feature branch.
+The concept that allows to use both workflows is very simple: gitflow, when used locally to develop new features, makes use of the sole develop

 Given this consideration we may create a local branch that tracks a remote one with the same name, and make it our GitHub feature branch, i.e. the branch that will be used to create a Pull Request.
-Locally, we create a Git symbolic reference to that branch and we call the reference develop, thus enabling the use of the gitflow workflow and tools.
+Locally, we create a Git symbolic reference to that branch and we call the reference develop

-When we finish adding features to the local feature branch (develop) we may squash the commits as usual and perform a forced push to the GitHub repository.
+) we may squash the commits as usual and perform a forced push to the GitHub repository.

 We may also maintain more than one GitHub feature branch, we just need to move the symbolic reference to the branch we want to work on.
-On every develop branch we may use gitflow features just like in a standard gitflow-enabled repository.
+On every develop

-Obviously things change when we talk about releases.
-If the maintainer wants to use gitflow to create releases he or she needs to merge Pull Requests into their develop branch.
+branch.
 This is not yet possible on GitHub web interface, but is already possible with command line Git.
 It however breaks a little the GitHub flow so I wouldn't suggest it at the moment.
 This feature has been already requested to the GitHub team (see this comment)

-A simple procedure
+A simple procedure¶

-To use the described procedure you just need to have a local repository with gitflow enabled, i.e. you need to have two branches master and develop, possibly with master tracking origin/master.
+To use the described procedure you just need to have a local repository with gitflow enabled, i.e. you need to have two branches master

 Then setup the repository issuing the following commands